loosolab/UROPA/docs/index.md

 **Licence**

-The project is licenced unter the MIT licence
+The project is licensed under the MIT license